 Jasmine Boba Tea is usually described as tasting very light, fresh, and floral.
 The final flavour, however, depends greatly on what type of Jasmine Tea is used in making the milk tea.

 The most common blend used in Jasmine Bubble Tea is Jasmine green tea.
-The combination of Jasmine flowers and green tea yields the most fresh and floral taste.
+The combination of Jasmine flowers and green tea yields the most fresh and floral tea taste.
 The flavour profile can be described as delicate, sweet, floral with hints of perfumed fragrance.

 The Jasmine tea base is then topped with milk, which makes the bubble tea silky smooth and creamier.